sqali/sqali/README.md

 **Oracle PPM**

 - Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
 - Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
 - Training end-users on how to use the Oracle PPM software and providing ongoing support
 - Identifying areas for process improvement and recommending solutions to optimize project management processes

+**Reporting & Analysis using Oracle Database SQL**

+- Utilized over 2.5+ years of hands-on experience in SQL, honing skills in Oracle Database SQL enabling the delivery of impactful analytical solutions.
+- Transformed data into actionable insights, resulting in a 3% increase in operational efficiency.
+- Proactively responded to client needs by providing data-driven insights that enabled tracking costs across various business units, resulting in a 7% reduction in expenditure.
+- Leveraged SQL to extract and analyze data related to expenditure items, and expenses incurred by employees, leading to an 11% improvement in cost monitoring and optimization strategies.
+- Automated 5+ Excel reports using VBA, saving approximately 1 hour of weekly time.

 ## Interests
+- Data Analytics
 - Machine Learning
-- Deep Learning
-- Reinforcement Learning

 ## What I'm Doing
-- 🌱 I'm currently learning ML, DL
+- 🌱 I'm currently learning Data Analytics
 - 💞️ I'm looking to collaborate on open-source AI and ML projects to enhance my technical skills
 - 🔭 I'm working on personal projects on GitHub and continuously improving them
 - 📚 I love creating GitHub documentation for these tasks to use as technical documentation